 You’re more likely to get diabetes

 Skipping that bowl of oatmeal or yogurt parfait could mess with your blood sugar.
-Another Harvard study found that women who regularly didn't eat breakfast had a 20 percent increased risk of developing type 2 diabetes.
-"Skipping the morning meal is linked with impaired glucose tolerance and that is further associated with the development of prediabetes and diabetes," Dr. Gastelum says.
-The theory is the irregular blood sugar spikes that occur when we fast for a long time and then eat a lot because we're hungry put a strain on the body, which can lead to insulin resistance.
-If you have diabetes, here are some breakfast rules diabetics should follow.
+Another Harvard study found that women who regularly didn’t eat breakfast had a 20 percent increased risk of developing type 2 diabetes.
+“Skipping the morning meal is linked with impaired glucose tolerance and that is further associated with the development of prediabetes and diabetes,” Dr. Gastelum says.
+The theory is the irregular blood sugar spikes that occur when we fast for a long time and then eat a lot because we’re hungry put a strain on the body, which can lead to insulin resistance.
+If you have diabetes, here are the breakfast rules all diabetics should follow.

 You may gain weight